dariopellegrini/kdone-website/index.md

 KDone is a configurator to implement RESTful API very easily.
 It is on top of Ktor framework and uses its core principles like functional programming and DSL.

-KDone supports at the moment only MongoDB and JWT token authentication.

 ## Getting started
 ### Installation
 KDone can be installed using Gradle.